Target archery: Tournament rounds

-Imperial rounds (measured in yards) are mainly shot in the United Kingdom.
-Metric rounds, also known as WA rounds, measured in metres, are used for most other tournaments.
-These are the main rounds that are able to be shot in target archery:
+Distances are measured using Imperial rounds (measured in yards) and are mainly shot in the United Kingdom and with NFAA and Metric rounds, (measured in meters), are used for most other tournaments.
+The metered rounds are the main rounds that are able to be shot in target archery.

-How to use the tables

-Go down the first column of the relevant table until you get to the round you require.
-Go across this row to find out how many arrows you shoot at each distance (yds=yards, m=metres, doz.=dozen).
-An – means no arrows are shot at this distance.

 Imperial rounds

 These rounds use 5-zone scoring, as opposed to the usual 10-zone scoring.
 The points are awarded as follows: 9 for a gold, 7 for a red, 5 for a blue, 3 for a black and 1 for a white.
 Arrows are shot at increasingly closer distances - for example, in a York round, an archer shoots six dozen at 100 yd, followed by four dozen at 80 yd, followed by two dozen at 60 yd.
 Senior rounds are for archers aged 18 and over and junior rounds are for archers under the age of 18.

 Metric rounds

-These rounds use standard 10-zone scoring.
-For outdoor rounds, arrows are shot at increasingly closer distances - for example, in a Gents 1440 round, an archer shoots three dozen at 90 m, followed by three dozen at 70 m, then three dozen at 50 m, then three dozen at 30 m.
+These rounds use standard 5-colour, 10-zone scoring.
+For outdoor rounds, arrows are either shot at increasingly closer distances or at a single distance, typically 70 m or 77 yds - for example, in a Mens 1440 round, an archer shoots three dozen at 90 m, followed by three dozen at 70 m, then three dozen at 50 m, then three dozen at 30 m.
 The furthest two distances are shot on a 122 cm face target; the nearer two on an 80 cm face target.